kaushikbalasundar/Stoch_gaitAdaptation-/README.md

 - CPG like models have the capability to generate and modulate walking patterns along with rhythmic joint motion.

--The model of CPG used is called 'Neural oscillator' (NO) proposed by Matsuoka.
+- The model of CPG used is called 'Neural oscillator' (NO) proposed by Matsuoka.

 - Single NO consists of two mutually inhibiting neurons.
 Each neuron is represented by a non-linear differential equation.